GrammaTech/sel/python/README.md

 # Architecture

-The python library is a thin wrapper around a Common LISP program named `tree-sitter-interface` which calls the required pieces of the Software Evolution Library ([SEL][]).
+The python library is a thin wrapper around a Common Lisp program named `tree-sitter-interface` which calls the required pieces of the Software Evolution Library ([SEL][]).
 Most API calls are delegated to this interface which we communicate with using JSON formatted input/ output over stdio/stdout or a socket.

-The python AST objects contain a handle attribute representing an object id (oid) on the Common LISP side of the interface; in essence, the python ASTs are pointers to Common LISP memory locations.
-When calling a python AST method, the oid is serialized to the Common LISP side of the interface where the underlying AST object is found (dereferenced) and the operation performed.
+The python AST objects contain a handle attribute representing an object id (oid) on the Common Lisp side of the interface; in essence, the python ASTs are pointers to Common Lisp memory locations.
+When calling a python AST method, the oid is serialized to the Common Lisp side of the interface where the underlying AST object is found (dereferenced) and the operation performed.
 You may get the object id using the `get_oid` method on python ASTs; to test for python AST